andersonopt/website/content/blog/product-release-notes-4-15-20.md

 ## User Documentation Linked in App

 Need a quick refresher on a workflow?
-Acces our [user documentation](https://docs.andersonopt.com/workflow-overview/ "User Documentation") directly from the app.
+Access our [user documentation](https://docs.andersonopt.com/workflow-overview/ "User Documentation") directly from the app.

 * Click the 'User Documentation' link in the top header of any AO window.